Portable Real-Time Polarimeter for Partially and Fully Polarized Light: Introduction

 \section{Introduction}

-Optical polarization plays a key role in the quantification of numerous physical processes with applications in Atomic and Molecular Optical Physics~\cite{garcia2018improving}, Astronomy \cite{marshall2016polarization}, Imaging \cite{losurdo2009spectroscopic}, and Material Science \cite{capelle2017polarimetric}.
-Monitoring the polarization of time dependent light from a process can reveal insight into a physical system.
-Furthermore, several optical technologies, such as optical isolators and photonic waveguides require a precise tuning of the input polarization state.
-Having a portable, real-time polarimeter is thus a useful tool across many research and industrial optical settings.
+The quantification of optical polarization plays a key role in the analysis of numerous physical processes, with applications in Atomic, Molecular, and Optical (AMO) Physics~\cite{garcia2018improving}, Astronomy \cite{marshall2016polarization}, Imaging \cite{losurdo2009spectroscopic}, and Material Science \cite{capelle2017polarimetric}.
+Monitoring the polarization of light produced in a process can reveal insights into its underlying mechanisms.
+Furthermore, multiple optical technologies, such as polarization maintaining fibers, optical trapping, and photonic waveguides, require precise tuning of the input polarization state.
+Thus, having a portable, tunable, real-time polarimeter is useful in many educational and research applications.

+The polarization of an optical state may be inferred by multiple measurements of the time averaged intensity using standard polarizing material (see section~\ref{subsec:stokes}).
+Such measurements generally fall into two categories: spatial modulation and time-dependent.
+In spatial modulation techniques, the beam is sent to a spatially varying polarizing element and detected on a CCD array.
+Previously, micro-mirror arrays have been used to split light into four beams corresponding to the Stokes measurements \cite{zhao_19}, and conical mirrors have been used to create a continuous signal based upon total internal reflection \cite{hawley_19}.

+In time dependent measurements, a polarizing element is varied with time as the intensity is recorded.
+These methods typically involve a linear polarizer and a modulated birefringent element, such as a liquid crystal variable retarder \cite{bueno_00} or a rotating quarter waveplate (QWP) sampled at discrete points \cite{berry_77,schaefer2007measuring} or continuously \cite{bobach2017note,wilkinson2021complete}.
+This latter approach is often referred to as a spinning waveplate polarimeter (SWP) and is the method used in this work.

-This paper presents an affordable, integrated polarimeter system capable of real-time visualization and acquisition of the polarization state and an optical field.
-The system is easily calibrated to accommodate a broad range of light levels and wavelengths.
+This paper presents an affordable, integrated SWP capable of real-time acquisition and visualization of the polarization state of an optical field.
+The system is easily calibrated to accommodate a broad range of intensities and wavelengths.

+Our device has advantages over similar designs\cite{bobach2017note, wilkinson2021complete, chaturvedi2022compact}; it operates over an extremely wide bandwidth (over $300$~nm in this work), is very low cost, has a customizable heads-up display, is completely open source, and has efficient calibration processes.
+The measured accuracy of the device is comparable with commercially available alternatives \cite{Thorlabs_polarimeter, Medowlark_Optics_Polarimeter}.
+Detailed designs and procedures are provided in a GitHub repository~\cite{SWP_Github}.